 The Center for Coastal Studies is going virtual for our first ever short film festival!
-SEA CHANGE FILM SHORTS 2020 will be available to stream FREE online anytime starting November 15 through November 23, 2020!
+SEA CHANGE FILM SHORTS 2020 is available to stream FREE online anytime through November 29, 2020!

 Hosted by WBUR’s chief science editor Barbara Moran, whose film credits include NOVA, American Experience, Discovery and History channels, this hour-long special features 3 film shorts: festival award-winning Spinnaker chronicling the life of a young humpback whale, and two films about the devastating effects of microplastics on marine life.
 The show includes lively Q & As with Barbara Moran and Coastal Studies scientists.